-Entering his seventh season at Santa Clara University in 2013-14, Kerry Keating led the Broncos to 24+ victories for the second time in three years in 2012-13.
-Collecting a 26-12 record, the Broncos won the College Basketball Invitational post-season tournament after winning the CollegeInsider.com Tournament in 2011.
-The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball this year.
+Keating led the Broncos to 24-plus victories for the second time in three years in 2012-13.
+Collecting a 26-12 record, the Broncos won the College Basketball Invitational postseason tournament after winning the CollegeInsider.com Tournament in 2011.
+The Broncos' final RPI was No. 68 and record-wise, they claimed the second-biggest turnaround in Division I basketball in a three-year span.
 The 26 wins were just one shy of the school record set by the 1968-69 team who collected 27 wins.

-Santa Clara won 26 games in 2012-13 after winning 21 regular season games for the first time in almost 20 years on the Mission campus.
+Santa Clara won 26 games in 2012-13 after winning 21 regular season contests for the first time in almost 20 years on the Mission campus.
 Keating coached two first-team All-WCC members in 2013 in Marc Trasolini and Kevin Foster, the second-all-time leading scorer in West Coast Conference history.
-In addition to their success on the court, all five seniors are on tap to graduate in June as well.
-Keating has seen all 19 of his seniors graduate from Santa Clara during his tenure.
+In addition to their success on the court, all five seniors graduated in June of 2014.

-All told the Broncos combined to break 22 school and WCC records in 2012-13.
-Foster broke the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
+All totaled the Broncos combined to break 22 school and WCC records in 2012-13.
+Foster snapped the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
 In addition to winning the CBI and finishing fourth in the WCC, the Broncos broke eight individual career records and five individual season records.
 As a team the Broncos broke eight season records as well.
-They also led the West Coast Conference in two team categories and two individual categories overall and two team categories and three individual categories in league games.
+They also led the WCC in two team categories and two individual categories overall and two team categories and three individual categories in league games.

-In his fourth year at the Bronco helm, Keating enjoyed one of Santa Clara's most successful season in 2010-11, leading it to 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
+In his fourth year at the Bronco helm, Keating enjoyed one of Santa Clara's most successful seasons, leading the team in 2010-11 to 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
 Foster was named to the All-WCC First Team and an NABC All-District honoree; Evan Roquemore was named to the Freshman All-WCC Team and Troy Payne was named the WCC Defensive Player of the Year.

 The Broncos also set eight team records, seven individual season records, two individual career records and four freshman individual records in 2010-11.
 Foster, who averaged a WCC-leading 20.2 ppg in 2010-11, was named by CollegeInsider.com to the Mid-Major All-America Team and the WCC’s Most Valuable Player.
 His 140 three’s were No. 1 nationally and No. 9 all-time in the NCAA.
 Both Foster and Trasolini scored their 1000th point in 2011 as well.
 All four seniors – Ben Dowdell, Troy Payne, Nate Mensah and Michael Santos – graduated in June 2011.